 When entering a home remodeling project, it’s best, to begin with the foundation—not the foundation of the structure but with the starting point of your chosen design.
 The color palette is what the rest of your interior builds off of, and the industrial palette favors neutrals.
 It’s a delicate balance of dark shades and metallic accents with more earthy tones to prevent your home from looking too cold and unwelcoming.

 Metallics often enhance home design styles, but we’re not talking about shiny golds and silvers here.
 Think instead about the no-frills functionality of steel in a commercial kitchen.
 It’s cold, yes, but it creates a striking contrast against organic details like wood flooring.
 Adding metallic finishes during your kitchen remodel immediately sets the tone and makes your kitchen the centerpiece of your industrial interior design masterpiece.
-Come visit our design studio in Phoenix and talk to a design specialist in-person consultation!
+Come visit our design studio in Phoenix and talk to to an industrial design ideas specialist in-person consultation!

 Industrial Light Fixtures